johnston9/shot-caller-production/TESTING.md

   5. An email is sent to you advising you of your new plan.<br>
   6. On the My Account Budget page the message displaying the correct number of remaing Budgets and the total for that plan displays correctly, e.g. 39 Budgets remaining out of 40. <br>

-<h1>Errors - email wording error - need fix replace this image</h1>
+<h1>Errors - email wording error - need fix replace this image payment nor cancel</h1>

 <p align="center"> <strong>Upgrade Email</strong></p>
 <h2 align="center">